ms-iot/samples/PythonApp2App/PythonApp2App.md

 {% include VerifiedVersion.md %}

-When writing a Python app for Windows 10 IoT Core you may find yourself trying to use a class available in the UWP namespace only to realize that there is no UPW namespace in Python today.
-But you do have an option.
-We can take advantage of App Services to call UWP functions from another app on our device that does have the UWP namespace.
+When writing a Python app for Windows 10 IoT Core you may find yourself trying to use a class available in the UWP namespace only to realize that the UWP namespace is not accessible.
+Although you cannot call UWP functions directly from Python, you still can take advantage of UWP functions.
 Windows 10 introduced new ways for applications to communicate with each other.
-One of those ways is to implement "App Services."
+One of those ways is to implement
+"App Services."
 App Services is a request/response model where one app can call a service located within another app.
 App Services enables communication between apps, but also with the system.

 ### Set up your PC
 * Follow the instructions [here]({{site.baseurl}}/{{page.lang}}/GetStarted.htm) to setup your device and PC.